 469 Tracker

-I designed and built 469 Tracker as a civic-tech platform to make a complicated political question easier to see: where does each member of Nigeria's National Assembly stand on the Reserved Seats for Women Bill?
-Because accountability should not require a political science degree and three open tabs.
+469 Tracker started with a simple question that was annoyingly hard to answer: where does each member of Nigeria's National Assembly stand on the Reserved Seats for Women Bill?

 The Problem